Social Justice at UUSO

 Social Action Team

-The Social Action Team meets regularly to communicate with and support social, economic, and environmental justice groups and to provide information regarding social justice issues within the congregation, at local and regional levels, and worldwide.
-The team works with local and regional social service organizations and the Unitarian Universalist Service Committee, among other groups.
+The Social Action Team meets regularly to communicate with and support social, economic, and environmental justice groups and to provide information regarding social-justice issues within the congregation, at local and regional levels, and worldwide.
+The team works with local and regional social-service organizations and the Unitarian Universalist Service Committee, among other groups.

 To inform everyone about the Unitarian Universalist Association (UUA) and the Unitarian Universalist Service Committee (UUSC) email newsletters, and other social-media outlets dedicated to social-justice issues, the Social Action Team has created a list of resources for anyone who would like to receive information on specific topics.
 Throughout the UUA and UUSC, there are numerous groups working on many different issues.
 Please click here to access the list.
+The first section gives the website links to sign up for email newsletters; the second section lists Facebook pages.
+See the Facebook pages for information on other social-media links.
+For more information on the UUA’s activities on social-justice issues, go to the UUA website and type your issue of interest into the search section.

 The Mali Education Project